 - Street Team Youth Programs

 *The American Colonization Society (ACS) was founded on this date in 1816.

-The ACS met with immediate and continuing objections from James Forten and David Walker and other American Blacks who wished to remain in the land of their birth.
+The ACS met with immediate and continuing objections from James Forten, David Walker, and other American Blacks who wished to remain in the land of their birth.
 They saw the ACS strategy as racist, protecting slavery.
 They contended that ACS was purging the U.S. of its Blacks, many of which preferred to fight for equal rights in America.
 In Africa, colonizers also met resistance and attacks from Black Africans already living in and around the areas being colonized.
-There was some religious support and missionary efforts were part of the colonization.
+There was some religious support, and missionary efforts were part of the colonization.
 Disease was a major problem, with Liberian immigrants suffering the highest mortality rates in accurately recorded human history.
 Of the 4,571 emigrants who arrived in Liberia from 1820 to 1843, only 1,819 survived until 1843.

 The ACS was formed by groups otherwise opposed to each other on the issue of slavery.
 One group was a coalition made up of evangelicals and Quakers.
 They supported the abolition of slavery and believed Blacks would face better chances for freedom in Africa than in the United States.
 The other group was some slaveholders (in the Maryland branch and elsewhere) who saw repatriation as a way to remove free Blacks from slave societies and avoid slave rebellions.